 Chrysotile is an asbestos mineral that belongs to the serpentine group of minerals.
 These minerals are the result of hydrothermal alteration of olivine-rich igneous rocks.
 Width of sample from the Sayan Mountains in Siberia is 8 cm.

-Olivine is a common constituent of black sand on the oceanic islands.
+It is a common constituent of black sand on the oceanic islands.
 Here are the most important constituents of one sand sample from the São Miguel Island, The Azores Archipelago.
 Note that olivine grains have a variable appearance (in two piles).
-This is the result of weathering that quickly attacks olivine.
-Width of the view is 19 mm.
+This is the result of weathering that quickly attacks this mineral.
+Width of view 19 mm.